QUESTIONS? FROM UK CALL: 0330 088 5894 | FROM NON-UK CALL: +44 330 088 5894

 Our base for the next few days was the town of Saranda, which is known for its lively atmosphere and stunning beaches.
 One of the highlights of our time in Saranda was a visit to the ancient city of Butrint, which is another UNESCO World Heritage Site.
 The city dates back to the 7th century BC and was an important centre for the Greeks, the Romans and the Byzantines.
 The ruins are incredibly well-preserved, and it was fascinating to walk around and imagine what life was like there thousands of years ago.

 As our tour of Albania came to an end, we both felt incredibly grateful to have had Agron as our Albania guide.
 He had shown us a side of Albania that we would never have experienced travelling on our own, and his passion and enthusiasm for his country was infectious.
-Albania may be a small and often-overlooked destination in Europe, but it’s a place that’s rich in history and culture.
+When we first looked at taking a tour to explore Albania, we knew that it was a small and often-overlooked destination in Europe, but it’s a place that’s rich in history and culture.
 I would highly recommend any intrepid traveller visit now before things change too much.

-Yoga Holidays in Morocco: A Guide to the Best Destinations and Experiences
+Yoga Holidays in Morocco: The Best Destinations & Experiences

 Morocco is a country that has something to offer everyone, from its stunning scenery and rich culture to its delicious food and friendly people.
 It’s no wonder that it’s become a popular destination for yoga holidays.